elemental/Elemental/doc/source/core/dist_matrix.rst

       Return the number of entries of type ``T`` that we have locally allocated space for.

-   .. cpp:function:: const elemental::Grid& Grid() const
+   .. cpp:function:: const elem::Grid& Grid() const

       Return the grid that this distributed matrix is distributed over.